jospas/WorkSpacesCostOptimisation/README.md

 ## TODO

-1. Track the cost of extra allocated user storage
-2. Compute a days since use field
+1. Compute a days since use field
-3. Suggest idle instances based on days since use
+2. Suggest idle instances based on days since use

 ## Important Notes